Rich Client Application Walkthroughs

 The typical rich client application is a stand-alone executable with a graphical interface composed of several controls for the user.
 The following walkthroughs describe the process for building a form-based application using several different control types, connecting to an existing database, and then displaying the data in the form.

-The primary purpose of these walkthroughs is to demonstrate the various features of Visual Studio available to a rich client developer.
+Note The primary purpose of these walkthroughs is to demonstrate the various features of Visual Studio available to a rich client developer.
 Therefore, the typical rich client application contains a subset of the features presented.

 In This Section

 - Creating a Rich Client Application with MFC

 - Demonstrates how to create a rich-client interface using the Microsoft Foundation Class (MFC) Library, a well-tested class library that supports a broad range of features common to all Windows applications, and consume an XML Web service created with Visual Basic or Visual C#.